SbrTa/Notes/System Design/notes/DB.md

 Advantages
   - Fault tolerance.
 If master DB goes down, a replica can take its place.
+  - Eliminates single point of failure
   - Reduce latency.
 Replicas can be placed in different geographical location.
 So, less network latency.
+  - Responsibility segregation.
+Master is for writing, replica is for read.
   -

-- Fault taularance
-- Eliminates single point of failure
 - Synchronous vs Asynchronous replication - tradeoff between performane and consistency
 - One directional replication
 - Bi directional replication